ThaddaeusII/CSE-842-Project/README.md

 ### Final Model

 Fpr our final model, we seperated the process into two files: preprocessing and model training/testing.
 To preprocess the data, run project_final_preprocessing.ipynb.
-This will generate our processed features for each sample, then save them to file (~5mins with cpu, gpu not setup).
+This will generate our processed features for each sample, then save them to file (~5mins with cpu, gpu is seconds).
 If you already have the saved files, you can skip to project_final_eng.ipynb for training and evaluating the models using that data.
-It is highly recommended to use GPU support for this, but it shouldn't be too lengthy without it.
+It is highly recommended to use GPU support for this.

 Our model uses a two BiLSTM system fallowed by dropout and a Linear output layer.
 This step uses a customized spearman correlation loss function.
 The idea details were borrowed from the following link, as we found an existing method of calculating this with graidents using a relatively new method